Tardigrade-nx/351Files/README.md

 * Restart EmulationStation.
 '351Files' should now be an entry in the 'ports' menu.

 # Installation on ArkOS:
+351Files should be integrated in ArkOS, in a future version.
+Until then, you can install it manually with the following procedure:
 * Download the latest release for your device (351Files-vx.x_&lt;device&gt;_ArkOS.tgz)
 * Uncompress the .tgz file on your SD card in: /roms/ports
 * Edit file /roms/ports/gamelist.xml, and add: